saveriomiroddi/qemu/README.md

 ./build_pinning_qemu_binary.sh
 ```

-The project will be built, and display the binary location.
+The project will be built, and display the locations of the binaries (system/user emulators).

 A few important notes: